sparkflows/sparkflows-docs/docs/troubleshooting/pipelines.rst

   Examples of additional processes:
     * Agent handling the traffic between Load Balancer and installed service,
     * any Applications (e.g. Envoy) which scans the deployed App and logs (CPU, Mem)

+* Check DAGs in Airflow are not queued up
+* Ensure Airflow Machine is configured with enough Memory and Processing Cores.